miniboxing/miniboxing.github.io/example_functions.md

  }
 {% endhighlight %}

+With a custom function representation, the miniboxing plugin was able to transform both the function representation and the caller code to completely avoid boxing value types.
+Yet, this forced programmers to perform desugaring by hand.
+For example, instead of writing `(x: Int) => x + 1`, they would have to write:

+{% highlight scala %}
+ new MyFunc1[Int, Int] {
+   def apply(t: Int): Int = x + 1
+ }
+{% endhighlight %}

+What a waste!
+So why exactly was miniboxing unable to improve standard Scala functions?
+Because standard functions are compiled without the miniboxing compiler plugin -- even worse, they're compiled with the incompatible specialization transformation (<a href="https://github.com/miniboxing/miniboxing-plugin/issues/108" target="_blank">see this bug for reference</a>).

-Now, this is done automatically for you by the miniboxing plugin.
-Indeed, the miniboxing plugin introduces three tweaked versions of the function representation for 0, 1 and 2 arguments:
+Now, since version `0.4`, the miniboxing plugin, standard Scala functions can be efficiently used by miniboxed code.
+To get there, the miniboxing plugin now introduces three tweaked versions of the function representation for 0, 1 and 2 arguments:

 {% highlight scala %}
 package miniboxing.runtime